ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 With **Cross Region** and **Regional** buckets, data is automatically replicated across multiple regions within a geo (example for Cross Region US, content goes to Dallas, San Jose, Washington).

-You have the option to manually synchronized content across buckets in different regions.
+You have the option to manually synchronize content across buckets in different regions.

 #### Backup and restore

 IBM Cloud Object Storage provides durable, secure and cost effective cloud storage for a variety of backup needs.
 Protect the data in your datacenter by backing it up to IBM Cloud Object Storage to replace tape, streamline backup operations, and simplify archival processes.
 Most major backup software vendors integrate directly with IBM Cloud Object Storage and offer turnkey data backup solutions.
 For data in the cloud, leverage the cloud-native capabilities and the low cost of Cloud Object Storage for an automated, application-consistent backup and recovery solution.
 For more check out the [backup and recovery](https://www.ibm.com/cloud/object-storage/backup-and-recovery) docs.

-### File Storage
+### 5.0 File Storage

 IBM File Storage for IBM Cloud is persistent, fast, and flexible network-attached, NFS-based File Storage.
 In this network-attached storage (NAS) environment, you have total control over your file shares function and performance.
 File Storage shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.